External Ids for CBLN1 Gene

 GeneCards Summary for CBLN1 Gene

 CBLN1 (Cerebellin 1 Precursor) is a Protein Coding gene.
-GO annotations related to this gene include protein homodimerization activity.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity.
 An important paralog of this gene is CBLN2.

 UniProtKB/Swiss-Prot for CBLN1 Gene